 Savings bonds are issued by the U.S. Treasury.
 The most common savings bonds issued are Series EE bonds.
-These electronically issued bonds earn interest if you hold them for 30 years.
+These electronically issued bonds earn interest for up to 30 years.
 Depending on when you purchased Series EE bonds, they may earn either a fixed or variable interest rate.

 When Do You Pay Taxes on Savings Bond Interest?